-If you have clicked this post, chances are you resemble Man in Photo.
+If you have clicked this post, chances are your will is waning.
 Alas, there is hope, if you follow these steps: Continue reading How to Survive Your Dissertation

 This Youtuber doesn’t have enough views.
 If you want a Youtuber who discusses your interests and hobbies in a friendly, breezy and approachable way (who also puts me to shame with her French accent), I present Ophelia Vert.